Harry L.T. Mobley

 Harry Lee Thompson Mobley, Ph.D, is the Frederick G. Novy Distinguished University Professor of Microbiology and Immunology at the University of Michigan Medical School.
 His research focused on elucidating the mechanisms by which Gram-negative bacilli that include E. coli, Proteus mirabilis, Klebsiella pneumoniae, Citrobacter freundii, Serratia marcescens, Acinetobacter baumannii, and Helicobacter pylori colonize initial sites of infections that include the urinary tract, the lungs, and the gastrointestinal tract, in some cases, disseminating systemically and entering the bloodstream and the blood-filtering organs including the spleen and liver.
-For decades, the lab studied urinary tract infection including both “uncomplicated” UTI in otherwise healthy women and “complicated” UTI such as catheter-associated UTI.
+For decades, the lab studied urinary tract infection including both "uncomplicated" UTI in otherwise healthy women and "complicated" UTI such as catheter-associated UTI.
 Bacterial infections of the bladder can ascend to the kidneys and enter renal capillaries to gain access to the bloodstream and infect blood-filtering organs.
 His research focused on the mechanism by which Gram-negative bacilli colonize the human host, elude the innate immune response, and disseminate from primary sites of infection including the urinary tract into the bloodstream.

-Dr. Mobley is considered an internationally recognized leader in this field.
-Having trained in microbial physiology, biochemistry, bacterial genetics, molecular pathogenesis, and vaccine development, he opened his laboratory in 1984 at the University of Maryland School of Medicine in the laboratories of the Division of Infectious Diseases.
+Dr. Mobley trained in microbial physiology, biochemistry, bacterial genetics, molecular pathogenesis, and vaccine development.
+He opened his laboratory in 1984 at the University of Maryland School of Medicine in the laboratories of the Division of Infectious Diseases.
 He began his work through epidemiological studies of catheter-associated bacteriuria and began bench investigation of the bacterial strains causing these infections.
 He worked both on uncomplicated infections [caused primarily by uropathogenic E. coli (UPEC)] plaguing otherwise healthy women, and complicated infections (Proteus mirabilis as most prevalent pathogen) in which foreign bodies such as indwelling catheters or structural abnormalities exacerbated infections.

 In 2004, he moved the laboratory to the University of Michigan Medical School to continue this work and to serve as Chair of the Department of Microbiology and Immunology until 2019.
 During the course of training 34 graduate students (30 Ph.D. and 4 M.S.), 38 postdoctoral fellows, and 5 research track faculty, his lab advanced the field's understanding of the molecular pathogenesis of E. coli and P. mirabilis UTIs, the gastric pathogen Helicobacter pylori, and other Gram-negative species.

-His lab published over 300 peer-reviewed articles, 49 book chapters, and 5 books that have been cited in the literature, according to Google Scholar, >48,000 times (h-index>108).
+His lab published over 300 peer-reviewed articles, 49 book chapters, and 5 books that have been cited in the literature, according to Google Scholar, >50,000 times (h-index>108).

 Research in the Mobley Lab was continuously supported by grants from the National Institutes of Health from 1986 to 2027.

 During his career, he delivered over 250 scientific presentations in 21 countries.